awaisbutt7/Data-Science-Regression-Project-Predicting-Home-Prices-in-Banglore/README.md

 # **Real Estate Price Prediction**

-This project involves building a machine learning model to predict real estate prices using the Bangalore home prices dataset from Kaggle.
-The model utilizes Python, with Numpy, Pandas, and Matplotlib for data processing and visualization, and Scikit-learn for linear regression.
-Key steps include data cleaning, feature engineering, outlier removal, and model evaluation using k-fold cross-validation and GridSearchCV.
+This project demonstrates a step-by-step approach to building a machine learning model for predicting real estate prices based on historical data from the Bangalore housing market.
+The model is built using Python, Scikit-learn, and linear regression, with the dataset sourced from Kaggle.

-**Technologies Used**

-Python for programming.
+## **Project Overview**
+In this project, we aim to predict the prices of homes based on features like square footage, number of bedrooms, number of bathrooms, and location.
+The project follows a comprehensive data science workflow, including data cleaning, feature engineering, and model evaluation using techniques like cross-validation.

+## Dataset
+The dataset used for this project is sourced from Kaggle: Bangalore Home Prices Dataset.

+The dataset includes the following columns:

+Area (location)

+Square Footage (sqft)

+Number of Bedrooms (BHK)

+Number of Bathrooms

+Price

+## Technologies and Tools
+The following technologies and libraries are used for building the model and conducting the data analysis:

+Python: Programming language used for all tasks.

+Jupyter Notebook: For exploratory data analysis and model building.

-Numpy and Pandas for data manipulation.
+Numpy and Pandas: For data manipulation and cleaning.

-Matplotlib for visualization.
+Matplotlib: For data visualization.

-Scikit-learn for model building and evaluation.
+Scikit-learn (Sklearn): For model building (Linear Regression) and performance evaluation.

-Jupyter Notebooks for exploratory analysis.